 Full day · 12–18 km · Moderate to Challenging

-A shorter half-day option to two waterfalls in the Dariali gorge, set among steep canyon walls and pine forest.
-A good choice as a lighter day or a relaxed final morning.
+A half-day hike to two waterfalls in the Dariali gorge, set among steep canyon walls and pine forest.
+Pairs well with an afternoon of horse riding or a relaxed evening at the hotel.

 Half day · 4–6 km · Easy to Moderate